xiranpa/Pointers-on-C/README.md

 Pointers-on-C
 =============

-My studying logs and solutions for exercises.
+My studying logs and solutions for exercises from Pointers on C.